hqng/hqng.github.io/_posts/2019-09-20-OTandInference-p4.md

 $$
 {% endraw %}

-WVI employs loss $ \small \tilde{\mathcal{L}}$ to measure discrepancy between distributions on different space and then combine them together to arrive its objective function:
+WVI employs loss $ \small \tilde{\mathcal{L}}$ to measure discrepancy between distributions on different space and then combine them together to attain its objective function:
 <br>
 {% raw %}
 $$ \small